kexiZeroing/kexiZeroing.github.io/src/posts/work-project-notes-chinese.md

 ```

 Webpack 4 also has the concept `url-loader`.
 It first base64 encodes the file and then inlines it.
 It will become part of the bundle.
 That means it will not output a separate file like `file-loader` does.
 If you are using webpack 5, then `url-loader` is deprecated and instead, you should use `asset/inline`.

+> Loaders are transformations that are applied to the source code of a module.
+When you provide a list of loaders, they are applied from right to left, like `use: ['third-loader', 'second-loader', 'first-loader']`.
+This makes more sense once you look at a loader as a function that passes its result to the next loader in the chain `third(second(first(source)))`.

 #### webpack in development
 - `webpack-dev-server` doesn't write any output files after compiling.
 Instead, it keeps bundle files in memory and serves them as if they were real files mounted at the server's root path. `webpack-dev-middleware` is an express-style development middleware that will emit files processed by webpack to a server.
 This is used in `webpack-dev-server` internally.